guard/guard/CONTRIBUTING.md

 * Make sure you've read the README carefully.
 * Make sure you run Guard with `bundle exec` first.
-* Add debug information to the issue by running Guard with the `--debug` option.
+* Add debug information to the issue by running Guard with the `--debug` option and with the `LISTEN_GEM_DEBUGGING=2` environment variable set (it shows what's happening under the hood and how fast).
 * Add your `Guardfile` and `Gemfile` to the issue.
 * Provide information about your environment:
   * Your current versions of your OS, Ruby, Rubygems and Bundler.